smerth/macos-setup/README.md

-# Setup New MacOS computer for development with Node and Python
+# Setup new MacOS computer for development with Node and Python

-This readme outlines how I setup a new MacOS for general use and for Node and Python development.
+This readme outlines how I setup a new Apple computer for general use and for Node and Python development.
+I am logging into iCloud and syncing the new computer to my account but I not setting up the new computer from an existing computer.
+Instead I am setting up from scratch.

 The repo contains some shell scripts to help speed-up the process and some reference material to help clarify the steps.

 If you follow these steps **sequentially without jumping around**, and trust we will cover all the major steps, it should be a fairly fast and efficient setup.